You might not want to convict Winnipeg Police Officer Constable Justin Holz (34) of anything just yet.

 In reality, convicting him might be more difficult than you would think.

 When I read the Independent Investigation Unit of Manitoba’s media release I noticed a significant omission.

-In most cases of impaired driving you can expect to see charges of drive over .08 or refuse breathalyzer.
+In most cases of impaired driving, you can expect to see charges of drive over .08 or refuse a breathalyzer.

 There were no such charges laid against Holz.